NEWS

 Image Source: Reddit | u/Gorfyx

-The incident reminded several others to share similar experiences and how they had a difficult time dealing with them.
+The post resonated with others who shared their own experiences with discouraging teachers.
 Hoping the girl would win an Olympic gold medal, u/randomusername1919 shared, “In first grade, my teacher repeatedly told me I was bad at math, and I believed her.
 It wasn't until my senior year in college when I had to take calculus, that I realized I had a knack for it.
 My Calculus 2 professor even suggested I become a math major.” u/Immediate-Care1078 called for a reality check for the teacher, adding, “Take it to the principal—I’m serious.
 Crushing dreams is for life, not for an elementary school educator.”

 More Stories on Scoop